SOS Children's Village Rio Bonito

 A glimpse into family life in Rio Bonito.
 Children having breakfast together (photo: SOS archive).

 SOS Children’s Village Rio Bonito in São Paulo began its work in 1980.
-In order to support vulnerable children we work closely with the government, other non-governmental organisations, community groups and local businesses.
+In order to support vulnerable children we work closely with the government, other non-governmental organizations, community groups and local businesses.

 Care in SOS families: For children from the area who are no longer able to live with their parents, SOS families can provide a loving home.
 In each family, the children live with their brothers and sisters and are affectionately cared for by their SOS mother.
-Some of the SOS families live in integrated housing in the community.
 Both children from the village and from the local community can attend the SOS Children's Villages primary school in São Paulo, which is now run by the municipality.
 This ensures that children in our care are integrated into the community from a young age.

-Support for young adults: When young people from the village feel ready to move out of the family home in order to pursue further education or vocational training, the SOS Youth Programme makes shared accommodation available to them.
-With the support of qualified counsellors, the young people live together and learn to take responsibility, plan their future and prepare for independent adult life.
+Support for young adults: When young people from the village feel ready to move out of the family home in order to pursue further education or vocational training, the SOS Youth Program makes shared accommodation available to them.
+With the support of qualified counselors, the young people live together and learn to take responsibility, plan their future and prepare for independent adult life.